OwenDa/portfolio-3/README.md

 Manual Debugging
 </summary></br>

-In order to track the variable's type throughout its progress, numbered `print(type(qty))` statements were placed at between each operation.
+In order to track the variable's type throughout its progress, numbered `print(type(qty))` statements were placed each operation.
 Although somewhat inelegant, this proved an effective method of tracking the variable type.
 An example extract is shown below:

     try:
         print("1", type(qty))